Apache Kafka - K8s

 Platform:

-This is part of the Charmed Kafka K8s Tutorial.
+This is part of the Charmed Apache Kafka K8s Tutorial.
 Please refer to the overview page for more information and the overview of the content.

 Partition rebalancing and reassignment